A Designer’s Guide to Documenting Accessibility & User Interactions

 You can also check the video replay of the talk in different places and the sketchnotes.
 I also prepared a Accessibility & Interactions Documentation Kit to help you get started.

-Last update with WCAG 2.2 in November 2023
+Last update with WCAG 2.2 on May 16, 2024

 ** Une version français de l’article et la conférence sont disponibles ici **